-- Proposed project uses are permitted by-right, or applicant is in the process of a required zoning amendment. - If tenants are involved, the applicant submits signed lease agreements or letters of interest for all tenants. - All proposed project occupants, whether by owner or tenant, are registered and in good standing with the Illinois Secretary of State.
+- Proposed project uses are permitted by-right, or applicant is in the process of a required zoning amendment. - Proposed project will be occupied by the applicant's business or tenants. - If tenants are involved, the applicant submits signed lease agreements or letters of interest for all tenants. - All proposed project occupants, whether by owner or tenant, are registered and in good standing with the Illinois Secretary of State.